mkadlof/plepiseq-wgs-pipeline/data/sarscov2/primers/README.md

 It should be noted that ALL primers in this directory are "artificially" extended so that the amplicon is 1bp longer in the 5' and 3' directions.
 This allows `ivar` to properly mask reads that map just 1bp beyond their amplicon.
-This additional nucleotide should not biologically occur, but I attribute this to an Illumina error.
+This additional nucleotide should not biologically occur, but I attribute this to an Illumina error

+Temporarily nanopore peimers for sars will have .nanopore extension in directory name, the directory should contain only a single .bed file, the "pairs.tsv" file is NOT required